GundamMosi10/ColinPortfolio/README.md

-Added placeholder image folder and added one image to the projects 1 section with an alt description of the image itself Added the p tag to all the project sections with 'Lorem' Gave the project images a definition of height and width to see how they look, I will probably change that down the line
+Added placeholder image folder and added one image to the projects 1 section with an alt description of the image itself Added the p tag to all the project sections with 'Lorem' Gave the project images a definition of height and width to see how they look, I will probably change that down the line Resized the Project sections and the images inside of them Connected the navigator bar to the sections below the about me, projects and contact me